 Gamma Knife is not a type of surgery and does not involve a scalpel, despite its name.
 Instead, it is a form of stereotactic radiosurgery, a highly specific form of radiation therapy.
 Using approximately 200 individual beams, Gamma Knife can be used to treat a targeted area, sparing healthy surrounding tissues.
 As a result, patients typically experience fewer of the unpleasant side effects commonly associated with radiation therapy.

 For many patients, Gamma Knife is an excellent alternative to traditional surgery.
 Because the procedure is relatively noninvasive, there are none of the risks associated with general surgery or anesthesia.
-You can also expect less pain, less activity restrictions and a shorter recovery time with Gamma Knife as compared to general surgery.
+You can also expect less pain, less activity restrictions and a shorter recovery time as compared to general surgery.

 Can Gamma Knife Be Repeated?